derwolfe/derwolfe.net/_posts/2014-02-28-my-git-workflow.rst

 3. Newly merged feature branches require tests
 ----------------------------------------------
-This is not really Git related, but bears mentioning.
+This is not really git related, but bears mentioning.
 Writing a new feature should result in the ability to write or improve on the current battery of tests.
 There are occasions where new features can result in no tests, but most of the time a change in functionality should be testable.
 Doing so makes it extremely easy to check for regressions and helps other developers see how the newly written code is intended to be used.

 4. Use tags
 -----------
-Git tags provide the ability to highlight certain commits as having significance.
+git tags provide the ability to highlight certain commits as having significance.
 Typically, I only tag my master branch with version releases, e.g. 1.2.

 This makes it easy for other users of the repository to track down significant changes.